resegoreey/python_lists/README.md

 # Modify List

 This is a program that modifies an element in a list (e.g., changes the value of the third element) based on the user prompt

+# Add and Remove Elements
+This is a program that adds an element to the end of a list and removes an element from the list.